 A prenuptial marriage agreement is a signed and notarized contract that spells out how a couple will handle the financial aspects of their marriage.
 Although not very romantic, having this honest financial discussion prior to a wedding ceremony can be a very positive experience.

 According to the website FindLaw.com, "Premarital agreements (also called prenuptial agreements or "prenups") are a common legal step taken before marriage.
 A prenup establishes the property and financial rights of each spouse in the event of a divorce.
 So while no one is thinking about a divorce when they get married, about one half of all marriages in America end up in divorce proceedings.
 So it's often prudent to at least consider a prenuptial agreement. "

 - Having a prenuptial marriage agreement does not mean that a couple is anticipating divorce.

-- Financial matters need to be faced.
+- Financial matters that need to be faced are faced.

 - Prenuptial agreements can preserve family ties and inheritance.

 - If your future spouse won't sign a prenuptial marriage agreement, it may be best to discover this before the wedding.

 - The financial well-being of children from a previous marriage can be protected.